jimmyn123/StudentPlanner/README.md

 - PendingIntents
 - AlarmManager
 - NotificationManager
+- Input field validation
+- WindowSoftInput states in manifest
+- Open email if the device has the PackageManager
+- Use custom app icon

 Upcoming:
-- Validation
-- Picture notes for Courses
-- Opening email services
 - Add horizontal layout